 Hello, I am Ana Paula, speech-language pathologist.
 I have extensive experience working with individuals with communication disorders, particularly bilingual children.
 I have authored numerous eCourses, webinars, articles as well as intervention materials and guides for diverse populations.
 My specialized interests include articulation disorders, stuttering, early language-literacy, and bilingualism.
 You can find my resources on my website The Speech Stop.

 Speech & Language Developmental Milestones

 I summarize below what I will call “universal” milestones regardless of the native language.
-This information is based on the information from the Multilingual Children’s Association concerning multilingual milestones, as well as from my own experience as a trilingual speech-language pathologist and mother of bilingual children.
+This information is based on the information from the Multilingual Children’s Association concerning multilingual milestones which you can find here, as well as from my own experience as a trilingual speech-language pathologist and mother of bilingual children.

 As you read about developmental milestones, however, bear in mind that there is a range of variability among children that is completely normal.

 In general, the first year of a child’s life, regardless of the native language, revolves around sounds.
 Children begin recognizing the speech sounds in their native language and paying attention to the intonation patterns of their native language, which is the melody and rhythm of the language.

 They also begin to connect specific objects and people to specific sounds.
 In the first year, children progress from making environmental sounds (e.g. crying, burping) to cooing (e.g. ooh, ahh) to babbling (e.g. mama, bada).

 Their babble reflects the rhythm of their native language, and any unused sounds not present in their native language will no longer be recognized.

 Developmental Milestones 12 – 24 months

 The period from 12 to 24 months of age is generally about words and connecting specific words to objects and people as well as actions and concepts.
 Children begin to perceive word boundaries (i.e. individual words within phrases), to understand words in context, and to understand sentences.